PiSupply/PaPiRus/README.md

 ```

 ### Tips for using images
 The PaPiRus can only display Bitmap images (.BMP) in black and white (1 bit colour).
 If you pass an image to PaPiRus that is not a 1 Bit Bitmap, it will automatically be converted to this by the software.
-However, for best results and higher image quality we would recommend that you convert the image to a 1 Bit Bitmap before pushing to the PaPiRus screen using GIMP or Photoshop or similar photo editing tools.
-[Here you can find the rePaper companion](https://github.com/aerialist/repaper_companion) to resize images and convert them to XBM format
+However, for best results and higher image quality we would recommend that you convert the image to a 1 Bit Bitmap before pushing to the PaPiRus screen using GIMP or Photoshop or similar photo editing tools like [the rePaper companion](https://github.com/aerialist/repaper_companion) to resize images and convert them to XBM format or [WIF (the WyoLum Image Format)](http://wyolum.com/introducing-wif-the-wyolum-image-format/).

 Use the following screen resolutions:
 ```